Raggaer/castro/en-US/home/download.md

 ### Installing Go

 Make sure you have [Go](https://golang.org/) installed.
 More information about this topic can be found [here](https://golang.org/doc/install/source).
-You will need to set-up `GOPATH` and `GOROOT` variables on your system.

-### Getting castro

-First get `dep` using `go get -u github.com/golang/dep/cmd/dep`; the version control tool Castro uses.

-After installing `dep` download the latest stable source from the releases page.
-Run `dep ensure` to populate your `vendor` directory.

 ### Building

-You need to run `go build github.com/raggaer/castro`.
+You need to run `go build` inside the Castro directory.
 This will compile and create a castro artifact.
-Just drop it on your castro directory and you are ready to go.
+Its important to note that you need to execute the artifact inside the directory
+(using /path/to/castro-artifact wont work!).